High Performance Training for the Elite Athlete

 Pat has been involved in coaching for many years in various sports including volleyball, basketball, and football.
 He is one of the original coaches with our club and returned in 2017 after taking a hiatus following the birth of his children.
 Pat is a former varsity volleyball player having played with the Windsor Lancers Men’s Volleyball team where he was co-captain.
 As a physical education teacher with the Durham District School Board, Pat brings a strong technical background and understanding of what young athletes need to succeed and strives to provide a positive environment for athletes to develop their skills, confidence, and leadership.

 Lauren is a former Rebels athlete who recently graduated from Ryerson University’s Professional Communication program.
 During her time at Ryerson she worked on both the varsity and recreational side of Athletics.
-She was also involved in the programming of volleyball intramurals while being an active participant!
-Lauren is one of three former McLaughlin CVI Trojans joining us this season and part of its girls volleyball dynasty from 2014-2017 where she also received graduating athlete of the year.
-As an outside hitter, she helped in leading her team to 3 LOSSA championship titles along with two trips to OFSAA.
+Lauren was also involved in the programming of volleyball intramurals while being an active participant!
+She is one of three former McLaughlin CVI Trojans joining us this season and part of its girls volleyball dynasty from 2014-2017 where she also received graduating female athlete of the year.
+As an outside hitter, Lauren helped in leading her team to 3 LOSSA championship titles along with two trips to OFSAA.
 Lauren loves all things sports and plans a career in the sport industry.
 She continues spending her free time playing the game in various adult leagues.